yieldswap-protocol/documentation/README.md

 ## What is Yield Swap?

-Yield Swap is a decentralized exchange that allows users to swap interest rates.
+Yield Swap is a DEX for capital efficient [interest rate swaps].
+These kind of derivatives let users exchange fixed yields for floating yields, and vice versa.
-Users exchanging interest rates on Yield Swap are called [Payers](./payers.md) and [Receivers](./receivers.md).
-Payers pay the fixed interest rate of an asset in exchange for the floating interest rate provided by Receivers.
-Both user types do this in order to make a profit based on their respective investment strategies.
+Where [UniSwap] enables users to exchange digital assets like ETH, Yield Swap enables users to exchange pure yields of interest rates themselves.
+The Yield Swap users engaging in interest rate swaps are called [Payers] and [Receivers].

 ## What problem does Yield Swap solve?